In any endeavor there are a number of steps to success. The same can be said for opening a new business.

 You will find many of your questions can be answered at the Maysville Municipal Building — 216 Bridge Street.

 There are a number of departments and agencies all in one place.
-The Municipal Building houses the Maysville Administrative Offices on the upper level as well as Maysville Fire Department.
+The Municipal Building houses the Maysville Administrative Offices, located on the upper level, which includes business and alcoholic beverage licensing, building codes, and planning and zoning.
+The Maysville Fire Department is also located at this address.
 On the lower level is the Maysville Utility Commission.

-Adjacent to the Municipal Building on Third Street are Maysville-Mason County Chamber of Commerce.
+Adjacent to the Municipal Building on Third Street is Maysville-Mason County Chamber of Commerce.

 Where to start